Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective: Experiments

 \section{Experiments}

-In this section, we illustrate empirically the theoretical results obtained in Section~\ref{sec:theory} and present the performance of the proposed Critical DropEdge on node classification.
-Details of these datasets are summarized in Table~\ref{tab:dataset} in Appendix \ref{sec:dataset}.
-We use a bioinformatics dataset (i.e., MUTAG) to verify the theoretical results for GNTK.
-The remaining three citation network datasets (i.e., Cora, Citeseer, and Pubmed) are used to verify the trainability of wide GCNs and the performance of the proposed Critical Dropdege on node classification tasks.
+In this section, we empirically verify our theoretical results and validate the proposed Critical DropEdge method on node classification tasks.
+Details of four real-world graph datasets used for node classification are summarized in Table~\ref{tab:dataset} in Appendix \ref{sec:dataset}.